-Unfortunately, however, office safety is an area that’s often deprived of attention and focus it deserves.
+Unfortunately, however, office safety is an area that’s often deprived of the attention and focus it deserves.
 As a matter of fact, only a few EHS software providers incorporate features related to office safety.
-Majority of EHS software in the market are rather focused on eliminating environmental hazards, or hazards present in outdoor work-related activities.
-This misconception is running rampant and has to be corrected the soonest time possible.
+The Majority of EHS software in the market is rather focused on eliminating environmental hazards, or hazards present in outdoor work-related activities.
+This misconception is running rampant and has to be corrected the soon time possible.

 Safety Engineering 101

-On top of these specifics, the general rule should be that ever office space is maintained clean and free from any hazards.
+On top of these specifics, the general rule should be that every office space is maintained clean and free from any hazards.

 Every office has to have a proper ventilation system to ensure that the air that everyone is breathing in is safe and clean.
 This also ensures safety and a conducive work environment.
 Sans proper ventilation, bad or foul odors can be easily trapped and cause dizziness and discomfort.
-Chemical related or comfort room stinks may even cause fainting or other health issues.
-Both in general not only makes a company EHS noncompliant, they can also potentially disrupts an employee’s focus to work.
+Chemical-related or comfort room stinks may even cause fainting or other health issues.
+Both in general not only make a company’s EHS noncompliant, but they can also potentially disrupt an employee’s focus on work.

 The Importance of Ergonomics

-More advanced EHS software boast of a feature that looks into a workplace’s level of ergonomics.
+More advanced EHS software boasts of a feature that looks into a workplace’s level of ergonomics.

-Ergonomics is the study and process of lay-outing and arranging a workplace, its systems and products so that they come appropriate with their users.
-It pertains to the design of anything from people to workspaces, to sports, health, and safety towards an aim of an improved workspace with minimal risk of injury or harm.
+Ergonomics is the study and process of lay-outing and arranging a workplace, its systems, and products so that they come appropriate with their users.
+It pertains to the design of anything from people to workspaces, to sports, health, and safety with the aim of an improved workspace with minimal risk of injury or harm.
 Without ergonomics, the likelihood of having poorly designed worksites is not regulated and this can significantly affect the productivity of the workers, causing them fatigue and frustration.
-This may also lead to having more injured employees that is so negative on the company’s image.
+This may also lead to having more injured employees which is so negative on the company’s image.

 How ergonomics can be practiced…

-- Good Posture – Just because it feels comfortable at the present, it does not mean it is ergonomically correct.
-Encouraging employees to practice good posture is an easy yet equally important move towards having a safety workplace.
+- Good Posture – Just because it feels comfortable at present, it does not mean it is ergonomically correct.
+Encouraging employees to practice good posture is an easy yet equally important move toward having a safe workplace.
 Part of this is encouraging employees to shift movements from time to time and allowing short break times for stretching to avoid strains.